Timothy-Cao/Timothy-Cao.github.io/pages/math.markdown

 ### Splines

 Splines, particularly useful for creating smooth curves that pass through a set of points, offer flexibility in design and are instrumental in drawing complex shapes and patterns with grace and precision.
+Try playing with splines to see how they function and morph a path between two points in a smooth manner.

+<iframe src="https://www.desmos.com/calculator/vd1lfjkqai" width="100%" style="min-height:400px"></iframe>

 ### Fun Expressions to Know